-Join Jane Barratt for an in-depth discussion in this video The five building blocks of the stock market, part of Personal Investing Basics.
+Join Jane Barratt for an in-depth discussion in this video The five building blocks of the stock market, part of Managing Your Personal Investments.

 - One of the hardest things about investing…is getting started.…And one of the things that stops people…getting started, is understanding what…all the words mean.…In this video, I'm going to cover…the five basic building blocks of investing.…I'll start with simple low risk products,…and move up the scale to more…complex, higher risk products.…So let's start with something simple: cash.…Cash is the easiest thing to understand…because we use it every day.…Generally, you give your spare cash to a bank,…and you earn interest if you're lucky.…These days, banks pay terrible rates of interest.…